 What do I do if I forget to take a regular dose of Gabapentin?

 If you forget to take a dose take it as soon as you remember unless it is time to take the next dose.
 Do not take two doses at the same time.

-If you experience any side effects whilst increasing your gabapentin dose (apart from drowsiness, which is usually temporary), please reduce the dose back to the level where you had no side effects, or discontinue this medicine.
-To discontinue this medicine it is best to reduce the dose slowly over 7-10 days by missing out a dose every 3 days but you should seek medical advice first.
+If you experience any side effects whilst increasing your Gabapentin dose (apart from drowsiness which is usually temporary), please reduce the dose back to the level where you had no side effects or discontinue this medicine.
+To discontinue this medicine it is best to reduce the dose slowly over 7-10 days by missing out a dose every 3 days but you should seek medical advice in this matter.